shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

     * via the resource-owner user agent
     * https://tools.ietf.org/html/rfc6749#section-3
 * <dfn id="auth_code">authorization code</dfn>
+    * The authorization code represents the end-user's
+    * consent to let YourSPA access protected resources.
+    * The authorization code does not work alone, though.
+    * We need to present it along with YourSPA's client_secret
+    * to obtain as access_token.
 * <dfn id="id_token">id token</dfn>
+    * This is verifiable.
+    *
 * <dfn id="access_token">access token</dfn>
+    * The access token is a string representing an authorization issued to a relying party (aka a client).
+    * Possessing an access token means three things have happened:
+    * 1. The authorization server has confirmed the end-users identity.
+    * 2. The end-user has given consent for YourSPA to access protected resources.
+    * 3. YourSPA has verified its identity via presentation its client_secret.
+    * 4. and YourSPA has verified its possession of the authorization code.
+    * The access token is not verifiable.
 * <dfn id="client_secret">client secret</dfn>
+    * This is not a real secret, because we store it on the client, which is not entirely secure.
+    *

 # Login Flows and Single Page Applications